gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 Click "SAVE CHANGES".
 You'll now see our new Ansible integration listed among any other configured inetegrations.
 If we click on this new integration to view detail, a green checkmark icon indicates the git repository has been fully synced.

 With the Ansible integration set up, we can now create a task that includes our playbook.
-Go to `Provisioning > Automation`, click "+ADD".
+Go to `|LibAut|`, click "+ADD".
 We'll first set our "TYPE" value to Ansible Playbook so that the correct set of fields appear in the "NEW TASK" wizard.
 Set the following options:

 - **NAME**